 Your client is trusting you in knowing how to plan a PT session for them that has regarded their level of fitness.
 So, prior to this session your client made you aware that their maximum lift for a squat is 70kg.
 So a great place to start is with an ascending pyramid set, this may look like something like this;

 This compound exercise warms up the hamstrings, glutes, quadriceps, abdominals and your calves.
 It is perfect for beginning a leg session and prepares the muscles and builds overall strength for isolation.
-You can find variations of the squat over at our article: How to do box squats correctly.

 Following this, your client should be raring to go and trust that you know how to plan a personal training session perfect for them.
 Now it is time to begin isolating muscles throughout the legs, first the hamstrings.